 Writing a response that, deep down, you might not agree with, can be difficult.
 It’s important not to come across insincere or sarcastic.
 Before you post a response, have someone else read it to ensure you sound genuine.

-Face negativity with positivity
+Face negativity with a positive approach

 Rise to the challenge.